Last updated: 13 March 2026

 |

-Foreign exchange risks | Exchange rate fluctuations affect Cloetta’s financial results partly in connection with buying and selling in different currencies (transaction exposure), and partly through translation of the profit and loss accounts and balance sheets of foreign subsidiaries to Swedish kronor (translation exposure).
+| Foreign exchange risks | Exchange rate fluctuations affect Cloetta’s financial results partly in connection with buying and selling in different currencies (transaction exposure), and partly through translation of the profit and loss accounts and balance sheets of foreign subsidiaries to Swedish kronor (translation exposure).
 Cloetta’s reporting currency is the Swedish krona, while many subsidiaries have the euro as their functional currency, thus translation exposure is significant.
 Aside from SEK and EUR, Cloetta also has exposure to DKK, NOK, GBP and USD. | The objective of Cloetta’s foreign exchange management is to minimise the effects of exchange rate fluctuations by utilising incoming currency for payments in the same currency.
-If the Swedish krona had weakened/strengthened by 10 per cent against the euro, the year’s profit would have been around SEK 27m (25) higher/lower.
-The Group hedges parts of its translation exposure through borrowing in euro. |
+The Group hedges parts of its translation exposure through borrowing in euro and is continuously monitoring the cash positions in foreign currency and executes FX deals to lower the translation effect on cash balances in foreign currencies.
+If the Swedish krona had weakened/strengthened by 10 per cent against the euro, the year’s profit would have been around SEK 43m (41) higher/lower. |

-Refinancing risks | Refinancing risk refers to the risk that it will not be possible to obtain financing or that financing can only be obtained at a significantly higher cost. | In 2023, Cloetta met its financial target related to a net debt/EBITDA ratio of around 2.5x.
-Through the term and revolving facilities agreement with the club of banks and the commercial paper programme, Cloetta has a favourable situation for accessing financing, for example for potential acquisitions and significant investment projects.
-In 2022 Cloetta secured financing for the greenfield facility in the Netherlands by entering a new term loan facility and by increasing the multicurrency revolving loan facilities.
-The agreed financing is reviewed periodically with the banks to remain aligned with the progress of the project.
-In 2023, Cloetta extended its existing multicurrency term and revolving facilities agreement with the banks with one year. |
+| Refinancing risks | Refinancing risk refers to the risk that it will not be possible to obtain financing or that financing can only be obtained at a significantly higher cost. | Through the term and revolving facilities agreement with the group of banks and the commercial paper programme, Cloetta has a favourable situation for accessing financing, for example for potential acquisitions and significant investment projects.
+In 2025, Cloetta entered into a new term and multicurrency revolving facilities agreement with Danske Bank, Handelsbanken, SEB and Svensk Exportkredit for in total EUR 240m with a maturity of 4-5 years with extension options. |

-Interest rate risks | Cloetta is exposed to interest rate risks in interest-bearing current and non current liabilities.
-Although some of the Group’s bank loans are hedged via interest rate swaps, there is still exposure to interest rate risk for the parts that are not hedged or when hedges expire.
-The Group will incur a higher level of net debt over the years 2025–2027 on the account of the investments in the greenfield facility. | The Group continuously analyses its exposure to interest rate risk and performs regular simulations of interest rate movements.
+The Group continuously analyses its exposure to interest rate risk and performs regular simulations of interest rate movements.
 Interest rate risk is reduced by hedging a share of future interest payments through interest rate swaps.
-In 2023, if the interest rate had been 1 percentage point higher with all other variables held constant, profit before tax for the year would have been approximately SEK 6m (7) lower.
-If the interest rate had been 1 percentage point lower with all other variables held constant, profit before tax for the year would have been approximately SEK 6m (4) higher. |
+At reporting date Cloetta has covered for an average 80 per cent of the interest rate risk exposure on the drawn facilities.
+In 2025, if the interest rate had been 1 percentage point higher with all other variables held constant, profit before tax for the year would have been approximately SEK 12m (7) lower.
+If the interest rate had been 1 percentage point lower with all other variables held constant, profit before tax for the year would have been approximately SEK 12m (7) higher. |

-Credit risks |
+| Credit risks |

 Credit risk refers to the risk that a counterparty to Cloetta will be unable to meet its obligations and thereby cause a loss. |

 Credit risk in trade receivables is relatively limited considering that the Group’s customer base is diverse and consists mainly of large customers, and because distribution takes place primarily through the major grocery retail chains.
 Customers are subject to credit assessments in accordance with the credit policy, and receivables balances are monitored continuously.
-Following the default of Wilko in the UK Cloetta has updated its payment terms and credit limits policy.
-The Group’s counterparties in financial transactions are banks and credit institutions with good credit ratings (between AA– and A-1). |
+Cloetta acts promptly in case of delayed payments.
+The Group’s counterparties in financial transactions are banks and credit institutions with good credit ratings (between AA+ and A-2). |

-Valuation risks | The Group has a number of assets and liabilities that have been valued with the input from or the help of various experts.
+| Valuation risks | The Group has a number of assets and liabilities that have been valued with the input from or the help of various experts.
 These include goodwill and trademarks on the asset side and the pension liability and tax liabilities on the liability side.
-The valuation risk refers to the risk that these assets and liabilities have a lower value than recognised in the balance sheet and have to be impaired. | Assets and liabilities are tested for impairment annually or when there is an indication that such testing may be necessary.
-Read more in Note 12, Intangible assets on pages 93–94 and Note 30, Critical accounting estimates and judgements on pages 112-113 in the Annual and Sustainability Report. |
+The valuation risk refers to the risk that these assets and liabilities have a lower value than recognised in the balance sheet and have to be impaired. | Assets and liabilities are tested for impairment annually or when there is an indication that such testing may be necessary. |